Page Reviewed / Updated - Mar. 2016

 Medicaid Asset Limits

 Medicaid applicants' financial resources are also a major factor in eligibility.
-Resources can be referred to as "assets" or "countable assets."
-Most states' asset limit is $2,000 though the range for 2015 is between $1,000 to $15,000.
+Resources are also referred to as "assets" and "countable assets."
+Most states' asset limit is $2,000 though the range for 2016 is between $1,000 to $15,000.
 Furthermore, past asset transfers for up to 5 years preceding the application date are considered.
 Having said that there are a considerable number of exceptions made when determining what qualifies as "countable".
 For example, the Medicaid applicant's home, vehicle, jewelry, clothing and furniture can all be considered "non-countable" or exempt assets.

 If a senior’s financial assets exceed the Medicaid eligibility requirement, but his or her income does not cover their long term care costs, he or she is considered to be in the "Medicaid Gap."
 In this situation, some seniors will "’spend down" their assets on their long term care costs (pay for their care costs out of pocket) until they become eligible.

 Married couples can have considerably higher asset limits, but only if one spouse is not applying for Medicaid.
-The non-applicant is referred to as the "community spouse" and in 2015, they are entitled to up to $119,220 in countable assets.
+The non-applicant is referred to as the "community spouse".
+In 2016, in most states, the community spouse is permitted up to $119,220 in countable assets.

 Persons whose assets exceed Medicaid countable limits should not automatically consider themselves ineligible.
-Continue reading for more information.
+Read the Qualifying section below for more information.

 Applying for Medicaid or choosing when and how to apply is not as straight-forward as one would think and there are several reasons for this complexity.
 First, married couples can apply jointly or separately and how they choose to apply dramatically changes the financial eligibility requirements.
 Second, while there are hard definitions for income and assets, there is also considerable wiggle room within those definitions and there are many Medicaid planning techniques which can be applied to improve the chances of being accepted.